 Bank stock loan: In July 2014, we borrowed \$15.5 million from an unaffiliated financial institution, secured by our stock in Equity Bank.
 In September 2015, we amended and restated this loan and borrowed an additional \$5.0 million.
 The original borrowing was to redeem the Series A and Series B preferred stock and the purpose of the additional borrowing was to provide liquidity for the purchase of First Independence Corporation.
+At December 31, 2015, \$18.6 million was outstanding on the bank stock loan at a fixed rate of 4.00% (computed on the basis of a 360 day year and the actual number of days elapsed) resetting until July 2019.
+This borrowing was repaid on January 4, 2016 using proceeds from the Company's initial public offering ("IPO").

-The terms of the original loan mirror the amended loan with the exception of the quarterly and final payment amounts.
-The loan bears interest at a fixed rate of 4.00% until July 2019, at which time the interest rate adjusts to Prime Rate, as designated as such in the "Money Rates" section of The Wall Street Journal (or any generally recognized successor), floating daily.
-Accrued interest and principal payments are due quarterly on the first day of January, April, July and October, with one final payment of unpaid principal and interest due in July 2021.
-The terms of the loan require the Company and Equity Bank to maintain minimum capital ratios and other covenants.
+On January 28, 2016, we entered into a new agreement with the same lender that provided for a maximum borrowing facility of \$20.0 million, secured by our stock in Equity Bank.
+At December 31, 2016, there was no outstanding balance on this loan.
+The borrowing facility matured on January 26, 2017 and was subsequently extended, at which time we entered into a new agreement with the same lender that provides for a maximum borrowing facility of \$30.0 million, secured by our stock in Equity Bank.
+The borrowing facility will mature on March 12, 2018.
+Each draw of funds on the facility will create a separate note that is repayable over a term of five years.
+Each note will bear interest at a variable interest rate equal to the Prime Rate published in the "Money Rates" section of The Wall Street Journal (or any generally recognized successor), floating daily.
+Accrued interest and principal payments are due quarterly with one final payment of unpaid principal and interest due at the end of the five year term of each separate note.
+We are also required to pay an unused commitment fee in an amount equal to twenty basis points per annum on the unused portion of the maximum borrowing facility.
+The terms of the loan require us and Equity Bank to maintain minimum capital ratios and other covenants.
 The loan and accrued interest may be pre-paid at any time without penalty.
 In the event of default, the lender has the option to declare all outstanding balances as immediately due.
-The bank stock loan balance was \$18.6 million at December 31, 2015 and \$15.2 million at December 31, 2014.
-A portion of the proceeds of our IPO were used to repay this borrowing in full on January 4, 2016.

 Subordinated debentures: In conjunction with the 2012 acquisition of First Community, we assumed certain subordinated debentures owed to special purpose unconsolidated subsidiaries that are controlled by us, FCB Capital Trust II and FCB Capital Trust III, ("CTII" and "CTIII," respectively).
 The trust preferred securities issued by CTII accrue and pay distributions quarterly at three-month LIBOR plus 2.00% on the stated liquidation amount of the trust preferred securities.
 These trust preferred securities are mandatorily redeemable upon maturity on April 15, 2035 or upon earlier redemption.
 The trust preferred securities issued by CTIII accrue and pay distributions quarterly at three-month LIBOR plus 1.89% on the stated liquidation amount of the trust preferred securities.
 These trust preferred securities are mandatorily redeemable upon maturity on June 15, 2037 or upon earlier redemption.
-The subordinated debentures balance was \$9.3 million at December 31, 2015 and \$8.9 million at December 31, 2014.